With our 13 core exercises, you become a stronger endurance athlete. Ready to swim, bike and run more efficiently and faster than before.

 - Back extensions can also be done statically.
 That means that the body is kept in the same position all the time with the muscles activated.

 Back extensions are great for all types of endurance sports, both your gluteus and your erector spinae helps you with holding a good posture when you get tired.
-In our free core training program, you will do this and many more exercises that will strengthen your core!
+In our core training program, you will do this and many more exercises that will strengthen your core!

 - Lay on your back with your knees at a 90-degree angle to your feet.

 - Lift hips and back from the floor so that the body forms a straight line from the shoulder to the knee.